White Abarrio wins $6M Breeders’ Cup Classic, trainer Rick Dutrow back on top after 10-year exile

 “I thought that he was a winner the whole way around the track,” Dutrow said.

+“I don’t feel I am back at the top,” Dutrow said.
+“I feel that the white horse is and I’m just hanging around him.
+As soon as I get a stable like Todd (Pletcher) and Chad (Brown), then I’ll feel like I’m back on top.
+Right now I just feel like I’m lucky to be around him.”

+Japan-bred Derma Sotogake was second and Proxy was third.
+Arabian Knight, trained by Baffert, was fourth.
+The Classic lost Belmont Stakes winner Arcangelo because of a foot problem.
+Kentucky Derby winner Mage was missing, too, after spiking a fever.

-Dutrow saddled White Abarrio for just the third time.
-The 4-year-old colt was previously trained by Saffie Joseph Jr., but the owners moved him to Dutrow’s barn after two of Joseph’s other horses died this spring.
+Dutrow was saddling White Abarrio for just the third time.
+The 4-year-old colt was previously trained by Saffie Joseph Jr., but the owners moved him to Dutrow’s barn after two of Joseph’s other horses died this spring and Joseph was barred from entering races in multiple states.

-Dutrow returned to training earlier this year after serving a 10-year suspension by New York racing officials for a history of violations.
-The 64-year-old trained Big Brown to victories in the 2008 Kentucky Derby and Preakness.
+“I’ve known Rick a long time.
+I know exactly what he’s capable of,” co-owner Mark Cornett said.
+“This horse was tailor-made for him.”

-Cody’s Wish rallied from last and survived a stewards’ inquiry to defend his title in the $1 million Dirt Mile.
+In the $1 million Dirt Mile, Cody’s Wish rallied from last and survived a stewards’ inquiry to defend his title.

 Ridden by Junior Alvarado, Cody’s Wish ran the distance in 1:35.97.
 Sent off as the 4-5 favorite, the 5-year-old horse paid $3.60 to win.